swaggy66/SURE/README.md

 # SURE

-This repository is the implementation for SURE.
-We will release the details coming soon!
+This repository is the implementation for the paper: SURE: SYNERGISTIC UNCERTAINTY-AWARE REASONING FOR MULTIMODAL EMOTION RECOGNITION IN CONVERSATIONS

 ## Install